Parents

 Grants are money given to you that can help improve your facility and equipment.
 Some grant have restrictions on what you can buy and when.

-CCR&R Grants
+CCRC Grants

-• As quality becomes more and more of a HOT topic in child care, CCR&R is here to help support your programs to increase the quality you provide to the community.
+• As quality becomes more and more of a HOT topic in child care, CCRC is here to help support your programs to increase the quality you provide to the community.
 Quality care can be defined as high quality early learning experiences, which helps children do their best.
 It can also be described as an event, activity, environment, or relationship that have a positive impact on a young child’s cognitive, physical, social, and emotional development.
-CCR&R has been offering Quality Assurance ITA Project Incentive (QA ITA) projects.
+CCRC has been offering Quality Assurance ITA Project Incentive (QA ITA) projects.
 These projects are designed to enhance your existing quality programs.
-CCR&R will come and work with you and your program and focus on one topic area you would like to increase the quality.
+CCRC will come and work with you and your program and focus on one topic area you would like to increase the quality.
 This process will be done over a few weeks with a financial benefit for the program in the end.

 • Start-Up Grants- are $200 grants which can purchase what you need to begin your child care business.